skariel/webalchemy/README.md

 ####Hosting

-Live apps currently require the use of websockets (at least until the integration of SockJS).
-[Heroku](https://www.heroku.com/) and [OpenShift](https://www.openshift.com/) are two good options.
+Webalchemy uses SockJS so no need for a host supporting websockets.
+Howvever real websockets can still provide a benefit in terms of performance.
+If you are interested to support websockets try hosting with [Heroku](https://www.heroku.com/) or [OpenShift](https://www.openshift.com/) - these are two good options.

 ####Further help